NabeelAhsen/ShopifyMarketplace/README.md

 }
 ```

-When User 1 proceeds to check out their cart, the resulting carts as follows:
+When User 1 proceeds to check out their cart, the resulting carts are as follows:

 ```
 User1's cart: